-“Government Official” means an elected or appointed official in a branch of government (including those serving in executive branch agencies, departments, and divisions), as well as the staff of such officials.
+“Government Official” means an elected or appointed official in a branch of national, State or local government (including those serving in executive branch agencies, departments, and divisions), as well as the staff of such officials.

-“NYU” includes the schools, colleges, institutes, and other administrative units of NYU, NYU’s Global Network University sites, and all University Affiliates, as each term is defined in NYU’s Policy on Policies.
+“NYU” includes the schools, colleges, institutes, and other administrative units of NYU, NYU’s Global Network University academic centers, and all University Affiliates (as that term is defined in NYU’s policy entitled Developing University Policies).

 “Political Campaign Activity” means directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any Candidate for Public Office.